 Generous grating black pepper

-Mix the chia seeds and warm water in a small bowl and set aside.
+Mix the chia seeds or ground flax and warm water in a small bowl and set aside.
 Chop the onion finely.
 Place the mushrooms into the food processor and pulse until they are finely minced.
 Mince the garlic.

 Heat a non-stick skillet over medium-high heat.
 Add the onions and cook until they begin to brown, adding a splash of water if they begin to stick.
 Stir in the mushrooms and garlic and another splash of water.
 Cover and cook until the mushrooms soften (about 2-3 minutes), stirring often.